 Kimberly has a MSW, LCSW and a CADC along with over 7 years working with serious mental health diagnoses and substance abuse from Schizoaffective Disorder, Bipolar, Anxiety, Depression, substance abuse(s), etc. Additionally, the last 5 years were spent in Hospice on a multi disciplinary team working with terminal illnesses, end of life “issues” and families.

-Juan Torres, MSW, LSW, CADC
+Juan Torres, MSW, LCSW, CADC

-Juan is a Licensed Social Worker in the State of Illinois and can provide services in both English and Spanish.
+Juan is a Licensed Clinical Social Worker in the State of Illinois and can provide services in both English and Spanish.
 He specializes in treating substance use disorders and mood disorders.
 He works with adolescents and adults in both individual and group settings.

 Clark Barshinger, Ph.D.